 |Two or More Races||82||$34,185|

-Although the category of “postsecondary teachers” is vague and the sample sizes are by necessity very different, the data is still significant.
+Although the category of “postsecondary teachers” is vague and the sample sizes are by necessity very different, the data are still significant.
 A possible explanation for the dramatic disparity is that many more Black postsecondary teachers are adjuncts or only teaching a single course or two per year and are not full time or tenured faculty.
 This disparity in hiring is a constant problem (perhaps best viewed as a recurrent outcome of historic structural barriers) faced by universities across the country.

 In the second most common occupation, Secretaries and Administrative Assistants, white people average $35,264, vs $20,025 for black people and $18,653 for Asian people.